ready4-dev/ready4web/content/en/docs/Tutorials/Use-Models/Authoring-Analyses/_index.md

 ---
-title: "Author and share reproducible analyses"
+title: "Using model modules for repeatable analyses"
-linkTitle: "Run analyses"
+linkTitle: "Analyses"
 date: 2017-01-05
 aliases:
 - /docs/framework/use/authoring-analyses